BU-CS320/Spring-2019/project/INSTRUCTIONS.md

 # Project Instructions
 * Milestone 1: **4/23/19**
-  * Join the Piazza group as organized by Prof Snyder
+  * Join a Piazza group as organized by Prof Snyder
   * Create a group repo, and summarize your plans in the readme:
     * Which Additional Features you plan to do (tentative, can be changed)
     * Who has primary responsibility for what (should be approximately equal, and, again, can be changed)